Rylan-Meilutis/Seds-Ground-Station-Frontend/README.md

 Android native notes:

-- the generated WebView client proxies `gs26.local/tiles/...` tile requests to the configured Ground Station and keeps an app-cache tile fallback keyed by Ground Station URL plus tile path
+- the generated WebView client proxies `https://gs26.local/tiles/...` tile requests to the configured Ground Station and keeps an app-cache tile fallback keyed by Ground Station URL plus tile path
+- Android MapLibre tile rendering uses that native WebView proxy directly so raster tiles render through the app-managed tile path instead of the JS protocol fallback
 - Android tile cache entries for one Ground Station URL are not reused for another URL
 - Android location uses both GPS and network providers with high-frequency updates, and heading uses the rotation-vector sensor

+## Windows Build Notes

+- Windows desktop builds target `x86_64-pc-windows-msvc`.
+- Windows GPS uses the `windows` `0.62.x` async projection; WinRT async operations are waited with `join()` rather than the older `get()` helper.
+- Building Windows from a non-Windows host still requires a working Windows/MSVC cross toolchain and Windows SDK headers.
+Missing headers such as `windows.h` are environment setup issues rather than frontend source errors.

 ## iOS Build And Signing Notes